SQL Execution Order

 No separate handles are opened per table; the optimizer plans a single execution path, often using memory or temp storage for efficiency.

-Kinds of Joins
+Types of Joins

 Employee-Table Departments-Table

-ID Name emp-id dept
+id Name id dept

 1 Alice 1 HR